The Branches (and Areas) of Biology

 Evolutionary biology - The branch of biology concerned with how living things evolve.
 How did man come from apes?
 This is the science that means to find out.

 Hematology – The study of blood.
-Blood and blood borne pathogens make up this field.
-Blood is the fluid of life and it is important to know as much about it as possible.
+Blood and bloodborne pathogens make up this field.
+Blood is the fluid of life, and it is essential to know as much about it as possible.

-Herpetology – The study of reptiles (a branch of zoology).
-Snakes, lizards, toads, theses all fall under this category.
-It is important to study these animals, but we will go over that more in zoology.
+Herpetology – The study of reptiles (a branch of Zoology).
+Snakes, lizards, turtles, and alligators all fall into this category.

 Histology - The study of tissue.
 This is another science that can be used primarily in the medical field.